“Gene mapping is a process or method of discovering the location of genes on a chromosome.”

 It is impossible to digest the entire genome with even one single restriction endonuclease because we can not distinguish all the fragments in a gel.

 The EcoR1 has a 6bp recognition sequence which means if we digest the entire genome with only the EcoR1, it produces almost 80,0000 fragments.
 And those fragments are not distinguishable on a gel.

 So in the very first step, the genome is broken into smaller fragments or a selected larger gene or DNA fragment is fragmented and inserted into bacteria plasmid.
 Clones of DNA fragments are generated in bacterial vectors.

 In the next step,

-These DNA fragments are digested with specific RE, and run on the agarose gel.
-In the agarose gel, it is separated based on their size.
+These DNA fragments are digested with specific RE and run on the agarose gel.
+In the agarose gel, it is separated based on its size.

-The resulting fragment size is analysed and a genetic map of the restriction site can be constructed based on the similarity and difference between the band patterns.
+The resulting fragment size is analyzed and a genetic map of the restriction site can be constructed based on the similarity and differences between the band patterns.

 See the image below.

 The optical map is constructed using the fluorescent intensity emitted by the gaps generated during the digestion.

 In the first step, the DNA fragment is immobilized on a glass slide and subsequently digested with the RE which generates a gap between the digested fragments.